Clarification

 • trained and experienced purchasing staff must conduct negotiations

-• the negotiations must be fully documented, so that a clear audit trail is left
+• the negotiations must be fully documented, so that there is a clear audit trail.

-A clear "audit trail" must be available so that it can be seen that it was conducted in a fair manner.
-The file should show:
+A clear audit trail must be available so that it can be seen that the PTN was conducted in a fair manner.
+The records should show:

 • the justification for PTN